kri5t/paymentgateway/readme.md

 ##### Only one user
 Right now I assume only one user.
 As this is only testing.
 Therefore I assume that all the entries in the DB are for one user.

+##### Logging
+Added serilog for logging options.
+It is highly customizable and can be customized to send logs to azure, file, console etc.